 . . . and the name of the city of My God, the new Jerusalem, which comes down out of heaven from My God, and My new name.
 Revelation 3:12 (NASB)

 And I saw a new heaven and a new earth; for the first heaven and the first earth passed away, and there is no longer any sea.
 And I saw the holy city, new Jerusalem, coming down out of heaven from God, made ready as a bride adorned for her husband.
 Revelation 21:1-2 (NASB)

 God claims Jerusalem as His city and after the old heavens and old earth are destroyed, a new Jerusalem comes down from heaven.
-This is where God and the Lamb, Jesus Christ, will dwell (Rev. 21:3-5).
+This is where God and the Lamb, Jesus Christ, will dwell (Revelation 21:3-5).
 Jerusalem has a special place in God’s heart.

 The swaddling clothes in Ezekiel 16:4 are not a sign and has no connection to the birth of Christ (Luke 2:7, 12).
 The reference to swaddling clothes is not the main point of the passage.
 It is only a passing comment to eventually make a greater point about God’s love for Israel and Israel’s indifference to Him.
 Scripture repeatedly tells us that God is the One seeking a loving relationship with us and men and women are usually indifferent.
 God pursues and we run from Him.
 God seeks us!
 Are you seeking Him each day?
 Are you seeking to know His thoughts, ways, and heart?
 Seek Him in the morning, afternoon or evening.
 Seek Him in scripture and through prayer.
 He wants us to be seeking Him!

 Was Jesus born on December 25?

 Jesus Is Born In Bethlehem